mayankskb/DL-Times/README.md

 # DL-Times
-This repository is dedicated to DL.
+This repository is dedicated to DL - Deep Learning.

+Author : Mayank Mishra